-Obstructive Sleep Apnea (OSA), a potentially life threatening disease, is a sleep-related breathing disorder that is characterized by a decrease or complete halt in airflow despite an ongoing effort to breath.
-It occurs when the muscles in the mouth and throat relax during sleep, causing the soft tissue in the back of the throat to collapse and block the upper airway.
+Sleep apnea is a condition that causes interruptions in your breathing while you sleep.
+It happens when the muscles in your mouth and throat relax while you sleep, causing the soft tissue in the back of your throat to collapse and block your upper airway.

 These periods of breathlessness can last from a few seconds to a few minutes, and they can occur hundreds of times a night, each time depriving your brain of oxygen.

 Sleep apnea affects nearly 20 million Americans, but researchers believe that up to 90% of those who have it are still undiagnosed.

 Some of the symptoms of sleep apnea are:

 If you’re experiencing any of these symptoms, schedule a visit with Brite Smiles Dental Care.
 Their professionals are trained to spot signs of the disorder and are prepared to treat you.